 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved we will inform you.

-The MA is a flexible modular programme and can be spread over five years.
+The MA is a flexible modular course and can be spread over 3-5 years.
 Taught modules take place on weekday evenings, starting at 17:00.

 For more detail see our full glossary of assessment terms.

 Its modern, purpose-built facilities provide high quality teaching rooms with state-of-the-art technology available.
 The Department has excellent IT facilities and houses an Open Learning Area with the latest equipment.

 Learn more about UWE Bristol's facilities and resources.

 As a practice-focused course, our MA Education offers you a tailored learning experience, applying theoretical models to contextualised practice.
 When you graduate, you'll be equipped to drive change in educational practice, making a contribution to workplace developments while progressing your career as an education professional.

 Develop skills in critical thinking, leadership, independent research and reflection, building your confidence in your ability to become an ethical education practitioner.
 You'll also boost your professional development by honing your communication skills, ensuring you're able to influence key audiences with your research.

 Broaden your learning as you critically explore the wider contextual factors impacting education policy and practice, such as ethical, political and social implications.
 You'll also appreciate the impact of globalisation on education, ideal for those wishing to gain an international perspective or working in educational settings overseas.